blakwurm/PaperCuts/readme.md

 ## App Usage

 Add a layer by clicking on the "+" buttons at the bottom.
 Adjust the layer's distanace off of the bottom using the slider.
 Adjust the color using the horizontal color slider.
-(Color brightness/lumonosity can be adjusted using the unlabeled vertical slider next to the color slider, but this is only really useful in special circumstances.)
+The paper texture can be adjusted using the slider next to the color picker.

 Use the "Change Palette" menu to adjust which palette you're using.
 Palettes are 1-pixel-high png images, and custom palettes can be added by placing them in the folder opened from the palette menu.
 Check out https://lospec.com/palette-list for more palettes (download them as "PNG Image (1x)")